dolanmiu/docx/docs/contribution-guidelines.md

 ## Spell correctly, full and in American English

-I am not sure where these habit in software development comes from, but I do not believe it is beneficial:
+I am not sure where these habits in software development come from, but I do not believe it is beneficial:

 **Do not:**
 ```js